fossabot/Community-Guidelines/PRIVACY-POLICY.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at support[at]osai.community or via the contact form.
+If you have any questions about this Privacy Policy, please contact us at support[at]openaim.io or via the contact form.